Qalthos/blog/content/CIVX/boston.rst

 :date: 2011-01-23 07:14
 :author: Nathaniel Case
 :email: Qalthos@gmail.com
-:tags: peopledashboard, hackfest, widgets, Boston
+:tags: peopledashboard, hackathon, widgets, Boston

 So here we are in OLPC HQ, right in the middle of MIT.
 It's pretty sweet having `Luke`_ around again to hack CIVX with us.